uCiC-app/slate/source/includes/_themes.md

-limit | Unsigned Integer | Maximum number of themes to return offset | Unsigned Integer | Offset in list of themes to start return from page | Unsigned Integer | Page of themes to return
+limit | Unsigned Integer | Maximum number of themes to return offset | Unsigned Integer | Offset in list of themes to start return from page | Unsigned Integer | Page of themes to return sort | String | Sort of results.  'random' sorts randomly and returns a Sort-Seed header with the random sort seed.  'likes' sorts by likes descending.
+Default is sort by likes descending. seed | UUID | Sorting seed for random sorting.
+Returned as header when a random sort is requested

 <aside class="success">
 Remember — a happy uCiC client is an authenticated uCiC client!